 The Partnership opposes cuts to the crop insurance program.
 Iowa producers rely on the FCIP to provide a safety net and to manage their risk.
-Across the U.S., more than 290 million acres of farm ground were protected through FCIP in 2016, including 22 million acres or \$11 billion of liability on growing crops in Iowa.
+Across the U.S., more than 290 million acres of farm ground were protected through FCIP in 2016, including 22 million acres in Iowa, protecting \$11 billoin worth of crops in the state.
 In that same year, Iowa famers received \$52 million in indemnities for production and/or revenue losses.
 There also are more than 7,000 agents in the state licensed to sell the policies and another 700 people are employed directly by the companies in underwriting, billing and other jobs.
 Two of the 15 companies that handle the insurance nationwide are based in Iowa.
 Accordingly, ensuring a successful crop insurance program is vital to Iowa's economy.
 With the passage of the 2018 Farm Bill, the next step will include the U.S. Department of Agriculture (USDA) negotiating a new Standard Reinsurance Agreement (SRA).
 Further cuts on top of the \$6 billion cut in the 2011 SRA could detrimentally undermine the products and services available for farmers.